 being packaged for mail order

-In June and July as they flower I verify the identity of each variety and attach a price sticker.
+In June and July as they flower I verify the identity of each variety, relabel them if necessary and attach a price sticker.

 In July, August and September I take cuttings and place them under mist (either mist using an electronic leaf like on the left or mist interval using a timer as on the right).
 The mist keeps the air around plants or cuttings moist, the leaf surfaces cool and yet doesn't affect the temperature of the soil that has to remain between 60 and 70 degrees for cuttings to root.

-Above are pictures of the Hybrid Rugosa Roses 'Schneekopp' and 'Schneezwerg' taken in August.
-Roses that will grow really large get planted at the end of the drip line, smaller ones get planted every 12 feet along side the drip line (below left is 4 seasons in ground along side the drip line).
+Above are pictures of the Hybrid Rugosa Roses 'Schneekopp' and 'Schneezwerg'.
+Roses that will grow really large get planted at the end of the drip line, smaller ones get planted every 12 feet along side the drip line (below left is '4 seasons' Autumn Damask in ground along side the drip line).